KhazWolf/tiled-to-SNES-export/README.md

 To add this extension to your Tiled installation:
 * Open Tiled and go to Edit > Preferences > Plugins and click the "Open" button to open the extensions directory.
-* Download [tiled-to-SNES-export.js](https://raw.githubusercontent.com/KhazWolf/tiled-to-gba-export/master/tiled-to-SNES-export.js) in this repository and copy it to that location.
+* Download [tiled-to-SNES-export-16.js](https://raw.githubusercontent.com/KhazWolf/tiled-to-SNES-export/master/tiled-to-SNES-export-16.js) and [tiled-to-SNES-export-8.js](https://raw.githubusercontent.com/KhazWolf/tiled-to-SNES-export/master/tiled-to-SNES-export-8.js) in this repository and copy them to that location.
 The scripts can be placed either directly in the extensions directory or in a subdirectory.

 ## Output
 The export plugins generate an .inc text file formatted to be compatible with the WLA-DX 65816 compiler